swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

-Note that the language also has built-in mechanisms for constructing `Optional` values that avoid invoking this initializer: it implements implicit optional promotions and explicit case factories.
+As we've seen, the language also has built-in mechanisms for constructing `Optional` values that avoid invoking this initializer: it implements implicit optional promotions and explicit case factories.
 When given values of nonescapable types, these methods also _implicitly_ result in the result's lifetime dependencies being copied directly from the original input.

 Swift offers many built-in ways for developers to unwrap optional values: we have force unwrapping, optional chaining, pattern matching, optional bindings, etc. Many of these rely on direct compiler support that is already able to properly handle lifetime matters; but the stdlib also includes its own forms of unwrapping, and these require some API changes.

 In this proposal, we generalize `take()` to work on nonescapable optionals.
 It resets `self` to nil and returns its original value with precisely the same lifetime dependency as we started with.
-The `nil` value it leaves behind is still constrained to the same lifetime.
+The `nil` value it leaves behind is still constrained to the same lifetime -- we do not have a way for a mutating function to affect the lifetime dependencies of its `self` argument.

 ```swift
 extension Optional where Wrapped: ~Copyable & ~Escapable {